OVER THE COUNTER MEDICATION IN JAPAN

 I talk about it in my What to Pack blog post, but I do recommend bringing medication from home wherever possible.

 For every item you want to pack though, you will need to check if that medication is allowed in Japan.
 I don’t want anyone getting into some serious legal trouble.
 Some of the medications not allowed can surprise you – for example, at the time of typing right now.
 Claritin-D, Codral Cold & Flu (or anything with pseudoephedrine) is not allowed without prior permission and some Vicks Inhalers are also not allowed.
-Also items containing codeine are often not allowed , such as Panadeine Forte.
+Also items containing codeine are often not allowed (including Tylenol #3, for Americans, which is not allowed into Japan and Panadeine Forte, for the Aussies, is also banned in Japan.
 Best to check which, even over the counter meds are allowed in Japan, here to be sure – even for something you may not think twice about – better safe than sorry.

 See here for information on taking ADHD medication into Japan.